-For the CWSRF and DWSRF, MHI will be determined from the ACS five-year estimates published by the U.S. Census Bureau.
-The MHI ACS 5-year data from 2014-2018 data is being updated to the ACS 5-year data from 2016-2020.
-The State MHI that is determined by ACS (2016-2020), has increased from \$59,116 to \$63,015.
+For the CWSRF and DWSRF, MHI will be determined from the American Community Survey (ACS) fiveyear estimates published by the U.S. Census Bureau.
+The MHI ACS 5-year data is updated every other year.
+For this IUP, it is the ACS 5-year data from 2016-2020.